moraes/tipfy/buildout/README.txt

 1. Call easy_install to install it using your Python 2.5 executable (this will require sudo if you are using a *nix system)::

      easy_install pip

 That's it.
 If no errors appear, we are good to go.

-Go back to Quick Installation and follow those steps to install your environment.
+Go back to "Quick Installation" and follow those steps to install your environment.